oat-sa/taohub-user-guide/User Guide 3.2/Interactions/match-interaction.md

 **2.** Fill in the question field, where it says 'define prompt'.

-This should describe the match association task expected of the test-taker.
+This should describe the match task expected of the test-taker.

 *Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your question.
 These options are available whenever you see this icon.*

-**3.** Insert in the rows the first set of elements, and in the columns the second set of elements that are to be associated with the first.
+**3.** Insert in the rows the first set of elements, and in the columns the second set of elements that are to be matched with the first.

-Using the *Add new row* and *Add new column* buttons, add as many rows and columns as will be needed to cover all the associations.
-If desired, add some unassociated elements in either the rows or the columns to provide an additional challenge for the Test-taker.
+Using the *Add new row* and *Add new column* buttons, add as many rows and columns as will be needed to cover all the matches.
+If desired, add some unmatched elements in either the rows or the columns to provide an additional challenge for the Test-taker.

 <aside class="optional-extras">
 ##Optional Extras when Creating a Task